-nNote: This countdown duration is only applicable if you have an f.
+e.
+Enter the countdown duration using the keypad or the reversion of the r f.
 Enter the message number (see Page 28) using the keypad.
-Press O. nNote: This message number is only applicable if you have an SQAxxxxxC(1-6) digital clock.
+Press .
+Note: This message number is only applicable if you have an SOAvvery C(1, 6) digital clock.
 A message number of 0 disables this feature.
-To see a programming example, see Appendix D.